A Machine Learning Theory Perspective on Strategic Litigation: Strategic litigation in one dimension

-Note that if the strategic litigator also wants to limit the number of cases they bring, the algorithm above can be easily extended to find the optimal set of at most $k$ case fact patterns.
-We can simply extend the DP table to have $k$ rows of length $p$ instead of a single one. $T[i][j]$ would then store the minimum error achievable with at most $i$ points when the $j$th point is the rightmost point selected, and the table could be filled row by row, from left to right.
+\remark{If the strategic litigator also wants to limit the number of cases they bring, \Cref{dp_1d} can be easily extended to find the optimal set of at most $k$ case fact patterns.
+We can simply extend the DP table to have $k$ rows of length $p$ instead of a single one. $T[j][i]$ would then store the minimum error achievable with at most $j$ points when the $i$th point is the rightmost point selected, and the table could be filled row by row, from left to right.}